 If served for dining, it usually comes cut in half, whereby both halves can be separately wrapped, but they don’t have to be.

 Calzone is usually served at a restaurant or a diner setting, whole and with marinara or regular tomato sauce on the side in a separate sauce dish, or sometimes poured over the calzone.

 Panzerotti can also be served with a side of marinara or regular tomato sauce, but that isn’t the custom since it already contains sauce.

-Panzerotti and calzone aren’t meant to be elegant but to serve the simple man; therefore, there aren’t many rules on how to serve them, except freshly made.
+Panzerotti and calzone aren’t meant to be elegant but to serve the simple man/woman; therefore, there aren’t many rules on how to serve them, except freshly made.